 Though these demographics are important to understand, a key demographic, and large focus of how the school is staffed and how curriculum is designed, is the population of students receiving special education services.
-In the past three years, at nearly 40% of students enrolled at AAHS had IEPs.
+In the past 4 year the percentage of students enrolled at AHA with IEPs has consistently hovered at or above 40%.
 The school has complete integration of students receiving special education services in general education classes.
 There are no separate classes or tracks for students with IEPs, by design.

-After many years serving such relatively high special education student populations the school has concluded that making individual accommodations for 40% of the student population in each class is unrealistic, unreasonable, and ultimately ineffective.
+After many years serving such relatively high special education student populations the school has concluded that making individual accommodations for 40+% of the student population in each class is unrealistic, unreasonable, and ultimately ineffective.
 The high population of students receiving special education services is, instead, seen as a condition of the learning community.
 Curriculum is designed with accommodation as a default.
-AAHS believes that all students, not just those with IEPs, benefit when decisions are made and curriculum is designed with accommodation in mind.
+AHA believes that all students, not just those with IEPs, benefit when decisions are made and curriculum is designed with accommodation in mind.